-Travel from charming hamlet to quaint village on a six-day film odyssey around the shore.
-See the sights, eat at restaurants, and experience great theaters—it’s a scenic northern Michigan adventure that will drive home just what makes this region the most glorious place on earth for film lovers.
+Travel from charming hamlet to quaint village on a five-day film odyssey around the shore.
+See the sights, try a new restaurant, and experience great theaters—it’s a scenic Northern Michigan adventure that will drive home just what makes this region the most glorious place on earth for film lovers.

-Best of all, get six films under your belt before the festival even begins, and ease your schedule gridlock!
+Best of all, get five films under your belt before the festival even begins, and ease your schedule gridlock!

 The Historic Vogue Theatre of Manistee

 The Historic Vogue Theatre – on River Street in beautiful downtown Manistee – was reborn in December 2013 after three years of grassroots efforts.
 This long-shuttered 1938 art-deco cinema house is owned & operated by the Vogue nonprofit , a 501c3 organization, and aided by the Traverse City Film Festival.
 Over $2.5 Million was invested to help create a cinema experience highlighted by historically-themed amenities, fully-optimized design and cutting-edge digital technology.
 Overseen by a small yet hearty staff, the daily operation of the Vogue is possible without the hundreds of dedicated, passionate volunteers who generously give their time and efforts to provide a first-rate movie-going experience.Featuring two screens – one seating 190 and the other 45 – the Vogue brings an appealing mix of programming to Manistee including first-run blockbusters, independent films, classics and low-priced family films.